-It’s May and the gorse is out.
+Let’s image that it’s May and the gorse is out.
 It smells of coconut.
 Above the gentle splash of the tide, you can hear the squeaky-scratchy song of whitethroats.

 Lyrical, eh?
 Anyway, there’s more.
-You’ve got the path to yourself.
+You’ve got the coastal path to yourself.
 You’ve nailed the place to get morning coffee…or, no, make that lunch…maybe try our local fish soup called Cullen skink.

 Now, would you really want to be away in the far west of Scotland on a warm and sunshiny day like that – BEING EATEN ALIVE BY MIDGES?
 Your call.

-In this pic, the tide is high, there’s a not a lot of sailing activity as it’s a weekday, but there’s a grand sweep of a bay to mess around in if you’re a bit boaty.
+In this photo, the tide is high, there’s a not a lot of sailing activity as it’s a weekday, but there’s a grand sweep of a bay to mess around in if you’re a bit boaty.
 And there’s a fine and endless beach just a moment from here.

-Relics of conflict - Burghead Bay
+Relics Of Conflict – Burghead Bay

 Midway between Findhorn and Burghead, note a couple of characteristics of Roseisle Beach / Burghead Bay: the trees (Forestry Commission) grow down to the shore and there are extensive WWII defences, as this picture shows.